tscanlin/developers.optimizely.com/src/content/integrations/index.md

 *Note:* You may upload lists as frequently as you like, however, it may take up to 2 hours to propagate your lists to our servers.

 ## Content Management

+### Prerequisites
+- Your platform data is available client side (in the browser)

+Using a combination of the Optimizely REST API and the Javascript API, it is possible to create audiences within Optimizely and add a visitor to that audience within the browser.

 ## Conversion Tracking